List of members of the British Free Corps

-This is a list of members of the British Free Corps.
-It is based on the list printed in Appendix 5 of Adrian Weale.
-Renegades: Hitler's Englishmen.
-London: Weidenfeld & Nicolson, 1994.
-ISBN 0-7126-6764-4.
 The Corps (Britisches Freikorps) was a unit of the Waffen SS during World War II consisting of British and Dominion prisoners of war who had been recruited by the Nazis.
 The Corps used the SS rank structure.
 The column 'MI5 no.' refers to the number allocated to the member in question in MI5's Report on the British Free Corps dated 27 March 1945, which is printed in Appendix 1 of 'Renegades'.
 Starting in February 1944, BFC members were ordered to adopt aliases for official purposes, although several declined to do so.

 After the War, some members of the Corps were prosecuted.
 Of those members, those who had been serving in the armed forces were court-martialed, while the merchant seamen and other civilians were tried in the Old Bailey.
 The column 'Seymer Category' refers to a list prepared by Colonel Vivian Home Seymer of MI5 on 30 August 1945 and which is held in file KV 2/2828, entitled 'The British Free Corps.
 Papers about the military unit established by the German authorities to exploit renegade British prisoners of war' in the National Archives.

 Another list, containing at least 165 names, appears in Richard Landwehr, Britisches Freikorps PP77–88, Lulu, 2008.
 ISBN 0-5570-3362-4.
 However the author records many members of the Corps separately under their real names and their aliases, as set out in the list below: